top of page

 The most essential things in life.

 There’s a gap in our vocabulary between what clients want and what dogs need.
 A technical vocabulary is great, but the terms can overwhelm clients.
-Categorizing exercises by the source of information they came from doesn’t always align with what clients are looking for.
+Categorizing exercises by the method or source of information they came from doesn’t always align with what clients are looking for.

 We need another level of language.